Workshops and Classes

 Learn how to use locally grown flowers, food waste, and foraged plants to make beautiful, naturally dyed textiles in my hands-on workshops and classes.
 Listings are updated often!

-Designed for beginners and seasoned crafters alike, this 10-week workshop is an exciting exploration into the art of creating dynamic patterns and prints on fabric using natural dyes.
-We’ll cover a variety of surface design techniques using stamps, stencils, and brushes in combination with a diverse array of natural dye sources and mordant pastes.
-We’ll extract dye baths from several natural sources, including food waste, locally grown plants, and traditional historic dyes, and use shibori resist techniques and dye modifiers to create vibrant colors and intricate patterns on cloth.
-Several methods for the direct application of natural dyes onto fabric will also be covered, including bundle dyeing and eco-printing.
-Gain a comprehensive understanding of natural dyeing techniques and their applications in surface design and discover the endless possibilities for creating works of art on fabric with natural dyes.
+Designed for beginners and seasoned crafters alike, this four-week workshop will take you step-by-step through the fundamentals of successfully coloring fabric using natural dyes.
+We’ll cover fiber sourcing, proper cleaning and scouring techniques, and best practices for pretreating fabric with tannins and mordants, all tailored to the specific natural dyes being used.
+We’ll extract dye baths from a variety of natural sources, including food waste, locally grown plants, and traditional historic dyes.
+Finally, we’ll use shibori resist techniques and dye modifiers, combined with immersion dyeing, to create vibrant colors and intricate patterns on cloth.
+Gain a comprehensive understanding of natural dyeing techniques and develop a newfound appreciation for the magic and beauty of natural dyes.

 Local Natural Dyes: Philly’s Springtime Colors